ExaChem/exachem/docs/user_guide/scf.rst

    * :strong:`restricted`: for closed-shell restricted Hartree-Fock (RHF) calculation
    * :strong:`unrestricted`: for spin-unrestricted Hartree-Fock (UHF) calculation

-:xc_type: ``[default=[]]`` A list of strings specifying the exchange and correlation functionals for DFT calculations using `GAUXC`.
+:xc_type: ``[default=[]]`` A list of strings specifying the exchange and correlation functionals for DFT calculations using `GauXC <https://github.com/wavefunction91/GauXC>`_.
-   The list of available functionals using the `builtin` backend can be found at the `ExchCXX <https://github.com/wavefunction91/ExchCXX>` repository.
+   The list of available functionals using the `builtin` backend can be found at the `ExchCXX <https://github.com/wavefunction91/ExchCXX>`_ repository.
-   The `Libxc` backend is restricted to the list of LDA and GGA functionals without range separation available at `Libxc <https://tddft.org/programs/libxc/functionals/libxc-6.2.2/>`.
+   The `Libxc` backend is restricted to the list of LDA and GGA functionals without range separation available at `Libxc <https://tddft.org/programs/libxc/functionals/libxc-6.2.2/>`_.

-:xc_grid_type: ``default=UltraFine`` Specifies the quality of the numerical integration grid.
+:xc_grid_type: ``[default=UltraFine]`` Specifies the quality of the numerical integration grid.
 The following values are supported

-   * :strong:`Fine`: 75 radial shells with 302 angular points per shell
+   * :strong:`Fine`: 75 radial shells with 302 angular points per shell.
-   * :strong:`UltraFine`: 99 radial shells with 590 angular points per shell
+   * :strong:`UltraFine`: 99 radial shells with 590 angular points per shell.
    * :strong:`SuperFine`: 175 radial shells with 974 angular points per shell for first row elements and 250 radial shells with 974 Lebedev points per shell for the rest.

-   All `xc_grid_type` options use a `Mura-Knowles` radial quadrature, a `Lebedev-Laikov` angular quadrature, a `Laqua-Kussmann-Ochsenfeld` partitioning scheme, and a `Robust` pruning method.
+   All **xc_grid_type** options use a `Mura-Knowles` radial quadrature, a `Lebedev-Laikov` angular quadrature, a `Laqua-Kussmann-Ochsenfeld` partitioning scheme, and a `Robust` pruning method.

 :debug: ``[default=false]`` enable verbose printing for debugging a calculation.